netwerk-digitaal-erfgoed/europeana-cc-lod/apps/virtuoso/README.md

 Use `./mappings/template.rq` as a starting point.
 Have a look at `./mappings/KB/schema2edm.rq` for inspiration.

-Your conversion query will contain two graph names: a graph for storing the raw, unconverted data (e.g. `http://example.org/raw/`) and a graph for storing the converted data (e.g. `http://example.org/edm/`).
+Make sure that your conversion query contains two graph names: a graph for storing the raw data (`http://example.org/raw/`) and a graph for storing the converted data (`http://example.org/edm/`).
+The LOD conversion, later on, assumes these graphs exist.
-Please remember the names of these graphs: you'll need them later on (see underneath).

 ## Build the Virtuoso image